Quentin Tarantino: 1990–1999: Breakthrough and acclaim

 In 1995, Tarantino participated in the anthology film Four Rooms, a collaboration that also included directors Robert Rodriguez, Allison Anders and Alexandre Rockwell.
 Tarantino directed and acted in the fourth segment of "The Man from Hollywood", a tribute to the Alfred Hitchcock Presents episode "Man from the South".
 He joined Rodriguez again later in the year with a supporting role in Desperado.
 One of Tarantino's first paid writing assignments was for From Dusk till Dawn, which Rodriguez directed later in 1996, re-teaming with Tarantino in another acting role, alongside Harvey Keitel, George Clooney and Juliette Lewis.
 His third feature film was Jackie Brown (1997), an adaptation of Elmore Leonard's novel Rum Punch.
-An homage to blaxploitation films, it starred Pam Grier, who starred in many of the films of that genre in the 1970s.
+A homage to blaxploitation films, it starred Pam Grier, who starred in many of the films of that genre in the 1970s.
 It received positive reviews and was called a "comeback" for Grier and co-star Robert Forster.
 Leonard considered Jackie Brown to be his favorite of the 26 different screen adaptations of his novels and short stories.

 In the 1990s, Tarantino had a number of other minor acting roles, including in Eddie Presley (1992), The Coriolis Effect (1994), Sleep With Me (1994), Somebody to Love (1994), All-American Girl (1995), Destiny Turns on the Radio (1995), and Girl 6 (1996).
 Also in 1996, he starred in Steven Spielberg's Director's Chair, a simulation video game that uses pre-generated film clips.
 In 1998, Tarantino made his major Broadway stage debut as an amoral psycho killer in a revival of the 1966 play Wait Until Dark, which received unfavorable reviews for his performance from critics.